 XRP never has a transfer fee, because it never has an issuer.

-For example, ACME Bank might set the transfer fee to 1% for ACME issuances.
+For example, ACME Bank might set the transfer fee to 1%.
 For the recipient of a payment to get 2 EUR.ACME, the sender must send 2.02 EUR.ACME.
-After the transaction, ACME's outstanding obligations in the XRP Ledger have decreased by 0.02€, which means that ACME no longer needs to hold that amount in the account backing its XRP Ledger issuances.
+After the transaction, ACME's outstanding obligations in the XRP Ledger have decreased by 0.02€, which means that ACME no longer needs to hold that amount in the account backing its issued currencies.

 The following diagram shows an XRP Ledger payment of 2 EUR.ACME from Alice to Charlie with a transfer fee of 1%: